 Referee is the first level.
 This entry level is the first step of becoming a referee with the ACS Referee Program.
 To join the ACS Referee Program, you must successfully complete a written examination you can request to be sent to you from the ACS.
-You may request the exam with a simple phone call or email or by filling out and mailing the referee application.
+You may request the exam with a simple phone call or email or by completing the online referee application.
 The exam is based on the World Standardized Rules.
 You are encouraged to use the World Standardized Rules when completing the exam.
 There is no application fee.
 Once you have completed the test, mail it to the ACS.
 You will be contacted by the ACS with your results.

 Once the applicant is notified of a passing grade, the annual $35 referee fee will be due, to officially enter the program.
 Included in the benefits package is an annual ACS Player Membership.
 Late payment will void recognition.
 Upon receipt of the $35 referee fee, the ACS will issue a formal certificate of recognition to those successfully passing the examination, as well as an official Referee patch and an I.D. card.
 Written re-certification is required of an ACS Referee every three (3) years.

 National Referee is the second level.
 After you successfully attain Referee level, you may pursue further training and the possibility of advancement.
 Training for advancement to National Referee level will be available at the annual ACS National Championships.
 Trainees must demonstrate the ability to handle actual situations under tournament conditions to be considered for advancement.
 Training at the ACS National Championships will consist of the following minimum segments:

 Classroom training – 3 segments, 4 hours each.

 Actual floor training – 3 segments, 4 hours each, minimum.